mavethee/Hackintosh-OpenCore-EFI-DELL-7567/README.md

 ## Sonoma NOTE:

 Apple still didn't remove any of kext for Kaby Lake's iGPUs.
-So if you wish to run Sonoma, at current state (as of Beta 2), make sure you'll use `MacBookPro15,1`
+So if you wish to run Sonoma, at current state (as of Beta 3/Public Beta 1), make sure you'll use `MacBookPro15,1`

 See `SMBIOS` section below as for working iServices you're required to do so anyways.
 Might eventually with time just change it, depending what Apple will do.